-- A deficit of \$108,848 exists (total net position) at the close of fiscal year 2020.
-This is due to expenses exceeding revenues throughout the year. - As of the close of the current fiscal year, the Charter School's governmental funds reported a total ending fund balance of \$244,918, an increase of \$314,992 from 2019.
-Of this amount, \$19,184 represents nonspendable fund and \$225,734 represents unassigned fund balance. - At the end of the current fiscal year, the total fund balance for the General fund was \$244,918 or 6.7 percent of total General fund expenditures.
+- The liabilities and deferred outflows of resources of the Charter School exceeded assets and deferred outflows of resources at the end of the fiscal year ended by \$115,219, which was a \$6,371 decrease of from the prior year.
+This decrease from the prior year can mainly be attributed to expenses increasing due to the net pension liability related to the TRA and PERA defined contribution benefit plans.
+The decrease was offset with the loan forgiveness in the amount of \$338,500. - As of the close of the current fiscal year, the Charter School's governmental funds reported a total ending fund balance of \$249,800, an increase of \$4,882 from the prior year.
+Of this amount, \$9,225 represents nonspendable fund and \$240,575 represents unassigned fund balance. - At the end of the current fiscal year, the total fund balance for the General fund was \$249,800 or 6.1 percent of total General fund expenditures.
+The Charter School does not currently have a fund balance policy.